jferson1089/Project-2-Repo/Project-Worksheet1.1.md

 Upload images of wireframe to cloudinary and add the link here with a description of the specific wireframe.
 Also, define the the React components and the architectural design of your app.

-####React Architecture
+####WireFrame
 https://docs.google.com/drawings/d/1Nq3bsfNenszcLFm26oRBppGcT9zuhEJadzLIFC7lJNo/edit?usp=sharing

-####WireFrame-
+####React Architecture-
 [https://docs.google.com/drawings/d/1YFWB2iq-qtMTws_zr0wpzUxSuu8TGxBK7TgNx3LE1ic/edit?usp=sharing]

 ####Time Priority Matrix-
 -https://docs.google.com/drawings/d/1NQeLwiNTL1F5ygiwYDNCkk5fLnQ4q1IxhnZ6Oa1oXd0/edit?usp=sharing

-### MVP/PostMVP - 5min
+### MVP/PostMVP

-The functionality will then be divided into two separate lists: MPV and PostMVP.
-Carefully decided what is placed into your MVP as the client will expect this functionality to be implemented upon project completion.

 #### MVP
 - Find and use external api
 - Render data on page
 - Allow user to interact with the page
--Favoriting Users
+- Favoriting Users
--Mobile First
+- Mobile First
--Displaying Users
+- Displaying Users

 #### PostMVP

--Additional styling
+- Additional styling
-- Add localStorage or firebase for storage
--Possible Form Section?
+- Possible Form Section?
+- Any Additonal Features needed

 ## Components
 ##### Writing out your components and its descriptions isn't a required part of the proposal but can be helpful.